 I received my master’s degree in Bioinformatics and Genome Research at Bielefeld University (Bielefeld, the city that does not exist) in 2016.

 My research interests include static and dynamic program analysis, programming languages, compilers, and high-performance computing.
 In 2018, I held a full-day tutorial on the PhASAR static analysis framework at the PLDI conference in Philadelphia.
-I also published several papers on program analysis at high-ranking scientific conferences.
-Additionally, I have a great interest in high-quality academic teaching and helped to organize and prepare a multitude of university courses on software engineering, program analysis, and systems programming/operating systems.
-For several years now, I have been teaching a full-term course on C++ programming.
+I also published several papers on program analysis at high-ranking scientific conferences and am occasionally speaking at scientific as well as developer conferences.